 Hey, why am I seeing NGINX headers when I’m using Apache?

 This is something newcomers stumble over sometimes.
 There’s a Stack Overflow question explaining why you’d see NGINX headers, even when you’re running Apache.
 NGINX runs as a reverse proxy, directing requests to the appropriate server, no matter what you’re running in your containers.
-Even though apache is the webserver in your web container, there’s an nginx server in front of it, so you’ll normally see the nginx headers on a request.
-If you want to access the apache server without the nginx reverse proxy in front of it, both `ddev start` and `ddev describe` provide a direct URL like `http://127.0.0.1:<port>` that goes straight to the web container.
+Even though apache is the web server in your web container, there’s an nginx server in front of it, so you’ll normally see the nginx headers on a request.
+If you want to access the apache server without the nginx reverse proxy in front of it, both `ddev start` and `ddev describe` provide a direct URL like `http://127.0.0.1:

 If you want to check to be sure, you can type

 ps -ef to see what server is running.

 It’s easy to change the PHP versions on a per-project basis either in the config.yaml file, or by running

 ddev config (for example, when you’re setting up and configuring a project) and setting the PHP version.

 Check the docs on how to change the PHP versions.

 DDEV directly supports versions from 5.6 through 7.4, and you can even go back farther into the past using the Old PHP recipe in github.com/ddev/ddev-contrib.

 Windows users: make sure to remove inactive hostnames